Talk to a Criminal Defense Lawyer

 Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 Very few people actually enjoy paying their taxes, but most of them pay anyway.
 Other people choose a different strategy, opting to to try to get out of paying taxes by using illegal means.
-While there are numerous ways to minimize your tax obligation through legal methods, unlawful methods are can result in civil as well as criminal penalties.
+While there are numerous ways to minimize your tax obligation through legal methods, unlawful methods can result in civil as well as criminal penalties.
 Using fraudulent or illegal means to avoid paying taxes is generally referred to as tax fraud or tax evasion.

 Civil or Criminal